vcodecopenh264_web_logo

 }

-Table 2 - Video codec params description.
-Some params are not supported by the particular VCodecOpenH264 library.
+Table 2 - Video codec parameters description.
+Some parameters are not supported by the VCodecOpenH264 library.

 Parameter Access Description